Outlaw Kid: Publication history

 Comic-book artist Doug Wildey, later a noted animation designer, illustrated three to four stories per issue of the 19-issue series The Outlaw Kid (cover dated Sept.
 1954-Sept.
 1957).
 Joe Maneely provided most of the covers.
 Backup features were usually "The Black Rider," drawn by Syd Shores, or an anthological Western tale.
 An additional Outlaw Kid story appeared in Wild Western #43 (May 1955).
 Well over a year after the original series ended, two other Outlaw Kid stories by Wildey, presumably from inventory, saw print, in Kid Colt, Outlaw #82 (Jan.
 1959) and Wyatt Earp #24 (Aug.
 1959).

 Comics historian Ken Quattro called the series Wildey's most "noteworthy" Western work:

+Outlaw Kid was Lance Temple, the son of Zane Temple, veteran of the Texas Revolution war and survivor of the Alamo.
+Zane wasblinded and his wife was killed in an attack by a violent outlaw gang.
+Lance and Zane were saved taken care by the Outlaws Emilio Diaz and Red hawk.
+They would teach the young Lance how to shoot and ride.
+But Zane would denounce violence and make his son to swear never to use guns.
+To take revenge on the killers of his mother, Lance created the persona of Outlaw Kid, intending to not disturb his old father.
+Lance also tried to romance the newcomer neighbor Belle Taylor, who liked him but disliked his apparent cowardice and encouraged him to be more like the masked Outlaw Kid.

 When Marvel began reprinting the series in The Outlaw Kid vol. 2, #1–30 (Aug.
 1970 – Oct.
 1975), it became the best-selling among the company's Western reprints.
 Gil Kane, John Severin and Herb Trimpe, among others, provided new cover art.
 When the 1950s Wildey material ran out, Marvel commissioned new stories, by writer Mike Friedrich, followed by the unrelated Gary Friedrich, with art by Marvel Western veteran Dick Ayers.
 Yet with these new stories, in issues #10–16 (Oct.
 1972 – June 1973), sales dropped, after which the title began re-reprinting Wildey's work.
 Wildey reprints also appeared in the 1970s Marvel series Mighty Marvel Western (#9) and Western Gunfighters.